ghostdogpr/caliban/gateway-plan/tickets/10-federation-audit-harness.md

   from the audit fixture server.
 - `gateway-audit/upstream.env` pins the upstream repository and revision.
 Path-filtered CI runs the upstream audit, preserves its raw result and logs, and generates a case-level disposition report.
-- The pinned revision currently reports 199 cases: 17 pass and 182 fail.
-Every passing case identity is protected as a regression baseline; the remaining results stay visible under their owning breadth ticket or the documented Ticket 24 deferral.
+- The pinned revision reports 199 passing cases.
+Verification requires every case to pass; there is no exception or deferred-case baseline.